melzayet/AzDevOps-GCP-Federation/README.md

 # Overview
-This guide shows how to access GCP resources from Azure DevOps pipelines using Terraform and credentals from Workload Identity Federation: https://cloud.google.com/iam/docs/workload-identity-federation.
+This guide shows how to access GCP resources from Azure DevOps pipelines using Terraform and credentials from Workload Identity Federation: https://cloud.google.com/iam/docs/workload-identity-federation.
 This flow requires no secret storing for GCP credenetials.

 ![Flow](media/flow.png)